plgd-dev/hub/charts/plgd-hub/README.md

   oauth:
    # -- List of OAuth client's configurations
    device:
-       # -- Name of client
+       # -- Name of provider
      - name:
        # -- Client ID
        clientID:
-       # -- One of clientSecret of clientSecret file
+       # -- clientSecret or clientSecretFile
        clientSecret:
        clientSecretFile:
-       # -- Redirect URL
+       # -- Redirect URL.
+In case you are using mobile app, redirectURL should be in format cloud.plgd.mobile://login-callback
        redirectURL:
        # -- Use in httpgateway.ui.webConfiguration.deviceOAuthClient configuration.
 Default first item in list
        useInUi: true